vernonian/zen-css/README.md

 ### What is Zen.css?

-Zen CSS is a system of CSS files created with the [Atomic Design](https://atomicdesign.bradfrost.com/chapter-2/) methodology.
-It defines variables which combine to make classes used for  elements, layouts, and sections.
+Zen CSS is a system of CSS files inspired by the [Atomic Design](https://atomicdesign.bradfrost.com/chapter-2/) methodology and [tailwindcss](https://tailwindcss.com/).
+It defines variables which combine to make classes for elements, layouts, and sections.

 To go along with Brad Frost's metaphor of the atom, the CSS variable can be thought of as the sub-atomic particles that create the atom: protons, neurons, and electrons.
 They have also been called "design tokens".
-These three particles give us the designed "atom" in the same way that CSS variables are used to create the designed HTML child element.
-Let's not get hung up on the semantics though.
+These three "particles" give us the designed "atom" in the same way that CSS variables are used in classes to styles the HTML element.

 | Zen CSS | Atomic Design |
 | ------- | ------- |